51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 The `src\variants\` subdirectory of a mission directory contains settings for the mission variants that are generated when the mission is built.
 Mission variants differ from the base mission in time of day, weather, or DCS mission options.
-To change variants, update the `vfw51_variant_settings.lua` settings file in the `src\variants\` subdirectory.
+Variants may also redact units and scripting to make them suitable for planning purposes.
+To change the variants created by the `build.cmd` script, update the `vfw51_variant_settings.lua` settings file in the `src\variants\` subdirectory.

-When building the mission, the workflow will first build the base variant and then modify it to create mission files for each of the variants defined in the settings.
+When building the mission, the workflow will first build the base variant and then modify it to create mission files for each of the variants defined in the variant settings.

 > When given the `--base` argument, `build.cmd` will only build the base mission and will not
 > build any of the variants the settings file describes.

-The settings file contains the `VariantSettings` Lua table that defines the "moments" (i.e., time of day), weather, and options for each variant.
-Separate Lua files in the `src\variants\` subdirectory define the specific weather and option configurations to apply to the base to create the variant.
+The settings file contains the `VariantSettings` Lua table that defines the "moments" (i.e., time of day), weather, options, and redactions for each variant.
+Separate Lua files in the `src\variants\` subdirectory define the specific weather and option configurations to apply to the base mission build to create the variant.
 These files are in the internal mission format from the DCS ME.

 Given a `.miz` mission package with the desired weather or options settings, the `extract.cmd` script can be used to extract the information of interest from an existing mission.
 The output